What to do in the garden in March

 Whether you are growing your vegetables from seed or small veg plants, deciding when to plant out in the veg plot depends on the veg, the weather, and your plot.

-The hardiest of the Bean family are Broad beans, which means they can be planted out first.
-In March, you can sow outside if the soil is warm enough, but you will need to protect new growth from a heavy frost or snow by a fleece or cloche.
-An alternative if you have a conservatory, greenhouse, or cold frame is to sow seed and under glass so you have sturdy plants to put into the veg plot later in the Spring.
-In March it is best to plant outside only hardy vegetables.
+In March, start with the hardy veg such as broad beans, the hardiest of the bean family, plant them first.
+In March, you can sow outside if the soil is warm enough.
+Broad beans are reasonably hardy, some varieties down to -10 (check the packet), so you only need to protect fresh growth from a heavy frost or snow with a fleece or cloche.
+An alternative, if you have a conservatory, greenhouse, or cold frame, is to sow seed under glass so you have sturdy plants to put into the veg plot later in the Spring.
+In March only plant outside hardy vegetables.

-All Beans like a long root run are best germinated into root trainers or loo rolls holders.
+All Beans like a long root run are best germinated in root trainers or loo rolls holders.
 Sow the seed nearer the top of the holder so the roots can reach down.
 The same is true if you are sowing sweet peas.
 Beans need no attention whilst growing on other than to ensure light levels are good so that plants do not get spindly.
-Water carefully if in loo rolls holders, only in the centre, try not to water the cardboard holder as it will disintegrate.
+Water carefully if in loo roll holders, only in the centre, try not to water the cardboard holder as it will disintegrate.

-If your plot is exposed/subject to frosts and cold winds even with cloches and protection available, it is best to delay outside sowing of French beans, cucumbers and squashes until later April/May.
+If your plot is exposed/subject to frosts and cold winds, even with cloches and protection available, it is best to delay outside sowing of French beans, cucumbers and squashes until later April/May.
 You can sow these under glass and start off young plants, but for outside sowing or planting out it is better to wait for later in the season.

 Chitting potatoes

-This month you can either carry on Chitting potatoes, or plant early Potatoes.
+This month you can either carry on chitting potatoes, or plant early Potatoes.
 Potatoes are an easy and rewarding crop to grow; for tips and advice.
 Potatoes can take up a lot of space in the veg plot, so fortunately, Potatoes are a vegetable ideally suited to growing in containers.

 If you have a greenhouse, you can even start potatoes off in containers in the greenhouse and move out once all risk of frost has passed.
 Frost will damage the new potato shoots, called haulms.
 The time growing in the greenhouse will get the plants off to a good start.